bhatiaabhinav/bhatiaabhinav.github.io/cv.md

 - Developed a meta-reasoning framework with deep RL that enables users to customize AV driving personality at runtime through multiple preference variables (resulting in millions of combinations) while provably guaranteeing safety even for untested preference vectors.
 Addresses core AV adoption and safety challenges at scale by moving beyond fixed preset policies.
 - The Approach is applicable to any robotic or AI assistant.
 - As a testbench, designed and implemented a full-stack [AV simulator](https://github.com/bhatiaabhinav/Awesim) from scratch in pure C, enabling point-to-point driving simulation in seconds.
-Includes a city map, NPC traffic, and a vision stack with 7 cameras; supports ego control with deep RL through Python bindings or with lightweight deep-RL implemented in C.
+Includes a city map, NPC traffic, and a lidar and vision stack with multiple cameras; supports ego control with deep RL through Python bindings or with lightweight deep-RL implemented in C.

 ### Programming Skills